Szymon-Michalak/iOS-Resources/blog/WhatDoTheComparableEquatableAndHashableProtocolsDo.md

 Conforming to the `Hashable` protocol allows you to use this object in a `Set` or as a `Dictionary` key.
 Many types in the standard library conform to `Hashable`: `Strings`, `Integers`, `Floats`, `Booleans`, and even `Set` are hashable by default.

-**Comparable**
+## **Comparable**
 The `Comparable` protocol allows us to use our customtype with the `<`, `<=`, `>=`, and `>` operators.

 The implementation of this protocol is quite clever.
-We only have to implement the less than operator `<` since the implementations of all ofthe other comparison operators can be inferred from `<` and our `Equatable` conformance.
+We only have to implement the less than operator `<` since the implementations of all of the other comparison operators can be inferred from `<` and our `Equatable` conformance.

 This conformance allows us to use handy Swift methods like `sorted()`,`min()`, and `max()`on our objects in collections.